Types of Autism: Understanding the Spectrum for Families in Fredericksburg, Virginia

 The “types of autism” people often reference, such as Asperger’s Syndrome, PDD-NOS, and Autistic Disorder, were historically separate diagnoses but are now unified under Autism Spectrum Disorder.
 This shift reflects a deeper understanding that autism exists along a broad and diverse spectrum of strengths and challenges.
 For families, educators, and professionals in Fredericksburg and across Virginia, this means focusing less on labels and more on individualized support needs.
 Every child and adult with autism has a unique developmental profile, and appropriate services, whether through school systems, therapy providers, or family collaboration, should be tailored accordingly.
 By understanding how autism classification has evolved, we can better advocate for inclusive, evidence-based support that empowers individuals on the spectrum to thrive in their homes, schools, and communities.

-At Career Based Solutions, we provide individualized ABA therapy in Fredericksburg, and Virginia that helps children and families thrive.
+At Career Based Solutions, we provide individualized ABA therapy in Fredericksburg, Virginia that helps children and families thrive.

 Every child with autism has unique strengths and needs.
 Contact us today!